zacharyreese/NetworkScanner/README.md

 There are more additions in the comments in the codes like [here](https://github.com/MohammadYAmmar/NetworkScanner/blob/feature/parallelProgramming/NetworkScanner/Form1.cs)

-Soon I will add new features, so do not forget to follow the account and star to the repository  ✔🌟😁
+Soon I will add new features and fix the stop button, so do not forget to follow the account and star to the repository  ✔🌟😁

 My GitHub: